 Maybe it’s time we agree that the whole idea of “work-life balance” is an unrealistic goal that just makes people feel as if they’re failing at everything.
 And that makes parents, especially women, reluctant to “lean in” and take on more responsibility.

-A recent survey of survey of 1,000 college-educated female millennials (born between 1980 and 1992) by global ad agency Zeno Group found that more than three-quarters (80%) are “concerned about their ability to achieve a balance between personal and professional goals.”
+A recent survey of 1,000 college-educated female millennials (born between 1980 and 1992) by global ad agency Zeno Group found that more than three-quarters (80%) are “concerned about their ability to achieve a balance between personal and professional goals.”
 Nine in 10 agree that women “have to make more sacrifices” than their male peers, and about half (49%) say those sacrifices mean that high-powered jobs “aren’t worth it.”
 Only 15 percent say they would consider taking the top job at an organization.

 Teresa Taylor, telecom executive and mom, is the author of The Balance Myth: Rethinking Work-Life Success, a guide for working parents.
 A Forbes online article cites her tips for maintaining your sanity while getting things done.
 Forget multitasking, she says.
 Create blocks in your daily schedule where you do one thing at a time.
 Focus on that one task so you can cross it off your list.